Punctual And Positive: Ten minutes early beats one minute late. Plus, it gives you time to say ‘howdy’ and catch up on what’s ‘great’!

 This isn’t about perfection.
 It’s about presence.

 ✍️Note to Self: Ten minutes early isn’t about the clock.
-It’s about the calm, the kindness, and the connection you get when you own your arrival.
+It’s about calm, kindness, and connection—and owning your arrival.

 About Tony